 Bill Kenyon, Political Director

 A seasoned campaign veteran — gunslinger or political vagabond, whichever you choose — Bill Kenyon joined SPI after 25 years working in both political campaigns and corporate public affairs.
 He has worked in every section of the country for candidates seeking every office from City Hall to the White House.
 He hired Fred Davis to handle the media for SPI's first presidential campaign, which he managed.
 Bill has more hands-on campaign experience than practically anyone in the country.
 A former award-winning reporter for The Dallas Morning News, Bill also spent five years heading AT&T's contract political operations in California.
-A native Texan, Bill returned home a few years ago and operates out of Austin.
-At 52, he also experienced the joys of being a first-time father.
-Oh, and he has a wonderful wife to do the real work.
+A native Texan, Bill returned home 10 years ago and operates out of Austin.
+A first time father rather late in life, Bill is now enjoying the golden window of getting both a senior and child discount at area movie theaters.

 Amy Singletary, Business Manager

 Raised on a farm in Hillsboro, Oregon, at 25 Amy Singletary relocated to Los Angeles to work for the founder of B.U.M.
 Equipment.
 She met Fred Davis when his firm took over marketing for the apparel giant and he chose her to head the ad department.
 After B.U.M. she worked as liaison for 26 network affiliates at Fox Sports, creative director for Billboard Entertainment, handled public appearances for some of the NHL's top athletes, and as marketing director for All Star Hockey & Sports.
 The restless woman finally landed back with Fred at SPI in 1998 and we won't let her leave.
 She runs company operations and is involved in the creative "unusual thoughts" process that has led to the successes of SPI's political and corporate friends.
 As long as client bills are paid up, a call from Amy is a joy to behold.
 She's married to one of Fred's life-long best friends.